7 Herbal Tea Benefits for a Healthier Life

 The relaxing properties of teas can also aid in sleep disorders such as insomnia or restless sleep.
 Millions of people have a hard time getting to sleep at night whether it's because they deal with a sleep disorder, are sick or simply can’t wind down at the end of the day.
 Valerian tea offers strong, natural sedative properties that can help you get to sleep faster and rest better.
 Since this tea can be powerful, use it sparingly and never consume it for more than two weeks straight.

 Chamomile tea is another favorite that helps soothe and calm.
 A study by research scientists at the University of Pennsylvania found it could help in treating generalized anxiety disorder (2).
+It's also a popular sleep aid and is the perfect bedtime tea.

 Lemon Balm Tea